Bitcoin Leverage and Margin Explanation & Example

 Definition of Trading Terms:

-Margin required: This is the sum of money your online broker requires from you to open a trade transaction.
-It is expressed in percentages.
+Margin required: This is the total funds your online broker needs from you so you can start a trading deal.
+It is shown as a percentage.

-In other words, because your broker has opened up a trade transaction for you using the capital that you've borrowed, you must maintain this used margin for trading as a security to allow you to continue holding the open position that you have opened using this leverage that the broker has given you.
+Put simply, you must maintain this used margin for trading as a security in order for you to continue holding the open position that you have opened using this leverage that the broker has given you, since your broker has initiated a trade transaction for you using the capital that you have borrowed.

-However, if you over use leverage, this free margin will drop below a certain % at which your broker will be forced to close all of your trade positions automatically, leaving you with a big loss.
+However, if you over use leverage, then free margin will drop down below a certain percent at which your broker will be forced to close all of your trade positions automatically, leaving you with a big loss.
 The broker at this point closes all your open positions because if your trades are left open the broker would lose the money you have borrowed from them.

-If the set leverage is 5:1, it means you can borrow up to 5 dollars for every dollar you have but you do not have to borrow all the 5 dollars for every dollar you have you can decide to borrow 4:1 or 2:1.
-In this case although the leverage option set 15:1 your used leverage will be the 4:1 or 2:1 that you have borrowed to make a trade.
+If the set leverage is 5:1, it means you can borrow up to 5 dollars for every dollar you have, but you don't have to borrow all 5 dollars: you can borrow 4:1 or 2:1.
+So, even if the leverage is 15:1, your actual leverage will be the 4:1 or 2:1 you borrowed to trade.

 Example: